Cite this

 3.1 Channels as matrices

-A noisy channel is equivalent to a conditional probability distribution \(p_{\smash{\mathrm{Y}\mid \mathrm{X}}\vphantom{\hat{T}}}\), and in the case of a discrete outcome space, this can be visualized either as a mapping or a matrix (Figure 10a).
+A noisy channel is equivalent to a conditional probability distribution \(p_{\smash{\mathrm{Y}\mid \mathrm{X}}\vphantom{\hat{T}}}\), and for a discrete outcome space, this can be visualized either as a mapping or a matrix (Figure 10a).
 In the matrix form, which we denote \(\mathbf{P}_{\mathrm{Y}\mid \mathrm{X}}\), each column is the conditional distribution \(p(y \mid \mathrm{X}= x)\), which describes the probability that the input \(x\) will map to each possible output in \(\mathcal{Y}\).
 This describes the noise distribution of that input.
 Since each column is itself a probability distribution, it sums to \(1\).

 \[\begin{aligned} \mathbf{p}_\mathrm{Y} = \mathbf{P}_{\mathrm{Y}\mid \mathrm{X}}\mathbf{p}_\mathrm{X} \end{aligned}\]